donalharrison/no1_system/docs/core/Statuses.md

 While Confused, add 2 Hazard to your rolls and you do not create Hazards when creatures Shift to Move past you.
 Your Confused rating decreases by -1 at the end of each of your turns.

 ## Darkened
 ### Fixed
 All light in a Darkened Zone is extinguised.
 All targets in a Darkened Zone that do you have the Nightsight or Truesight keyword gain Blind 1 Ongoing.
-Increase the Hidden Rating of all targets in a Darkened Zone by +2 aslong as they remain in a Darkened Zone; targets wit the Nightsight or Truesight keywords who attempt to Perceive a target Hidden in a Darkened Zone ignore this bonus.
+Increase the Hidden Rating of all targets in a Darkened Zone by +2 as long as they remain in a Darkened Zone; targets wit the Nightsight or Truesight keywords who attempt to Perceive a target Hidden in a Darkened Zone ignore this bonus.

 ## Dazed
 #### Fixed